All councillors are entitled to receive an allowance for the duties they undertake as a councillor.

 - dependant carers allowance

-The basic allowance at Oxfordshire County Council is £8,295.00.
+The additional allowance for Leader of the County Council is £29,878.68.

-of all expense claims please follow the link:
+For full details of all expense claims please follow the link:

 http://www.oxfordshire.gov.uk/cms/content/oxfordshire-councillor-allowances